BaterdeneOdongerel/kisi-test/README.md

      * __gcloud pubsub subscriptions create baterdene-kisi-topic --topic baterdene-kisi-sub__

      * Please make sure that you are loggin in google cloud service and account if you face any errors.
+     * it might ask you to log in with google service account.

   - run following commands to run background worker.